 - 1. Human interest.
-The ultimate goal of AI should be to benefit human welfare. - 2.
-Liability.
+The ultimate goal of AI should be to benefit human welfare. - Liability.
 Accountability is a requirement for both developing and deploying AI systems and solutions.
-In particular, this implies a requirement of transparency, that is, of understanding how AI systems operate. - 3.
-Consistency.
-On the one hand, data should be properly recorded with adequate oversight, but commercial organizations should be able to protect their intellectual property.
+In particular, this implies a requirement of transparency, that is, of understanding how AI systems operate.